atomicals-community/atomicals-guide/arc20-tokens/normal-transfer-rules.md

 Fully allocating - cleanly assign all inputs to outputs with FIFO rule.

 Atomicals 1932 ,7920, 0542 are Non-Fungible Tokens (NFT) are assigned in First-In First Out order while skipping unspendable outputs (OP\_RETURN).
 The first input NFTs are assigned starting from Output 0, and then each subsequent NFT input assigned to the next available output.\
 Multiple Atomicals at the same UTXO input are sorted by atomical\_id.
-Since “1932” is before “7920” it goes first.&#x20;
+Since “1932” is before “7920” it goes first.

 <figure><img src="../.gitbook/assets/Transfers of Fungible Tokens (ARC20) (7).jpg" alt=""><figcaption><p>Fully allocating - cleanly assign all inputs to outputs with FIFO rule.</p></figcaption></figure>